evandevon/frame_by_frame/README.md

 Camera settings

 Use the camera dropdown or the 🔄 Cycle button to switch between connected cameras.
+If the camera has focus control an 'autofocus' tickbox appears.
+If unticked, a focus slider appears.
 Use the resolution dropdown to change capture quality.
 Use Flip H, Flip V, and Rotate to adjust the camera orientation.